os-js/manual.os-js.org/src/v3/install/README.md

 ## Upgrade

-To upgrade, use `npm update` or manually update dependencies defined in the `package.json` file.
+To upgrade, use `npm update` or `npm install package@version` to manually update a selection of packages.

-You can list outdated modules with `npm outdated`.
+You can list outdated packages with `npm outdated`.